Odiobiak/Termproject/README.md

 University Of Pittsburgh Cloud Computing Term Project

 # What was completed
-Run Inverted indices on gcp dataproc connect to gcp dataproc from local host
+- Run Inverted indices on gcp
+- dataproc connect to gcp dataproc from local computer
-Run the front end on docker container(with out connecting to gcp)
+- Run the front end on docker container(with out connecting to gcp)

 # unable to..
-run run a docker container that connects to gcp dataproc(kept getting docker error)
+run a docker container that connects to gcp dataproc(kept getting docker error)

 # Item completed from Project Grading Criteria
 1. website implemented and executed on docker